alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ---
 layout: post
-title: "A search engine in 80 lines of Python."
+title: "A search engine in 80 lines of Python"
 description: In this post I explain how I built a search engine from scratch using python.
 The resulting search engine is used to search in the posts of the blogs I follow.
 tags:
 toc: false